AtanasovAtanas/pb-interactive-csharp/EN/01-Expressions-and-Statements/04-Reading-User-Input.md

 [slide]

 # Reading User Input
 Everything we read from the console comes as a **string**.
+In order to read an integer (not a float) number from the console, we have to declare a variable, declare the number type and use the standard command for reading a text line from the system console Console.ReadLine() and after that convert the text line into an integer number using int.Parse(text).

-Here is a way to read user input from the console:
+Here are ways to read user input from the console:

 ```csharp
 string name = Console.ReadLine();